 - Allow for both automated and manually sending of invoices

-Time tracking for consultants should be a staple for small business owners as it can free up dozen of hours each month.
+Time tracking for consultants should be a staple for small business owners as it can free up dozens of hours each month and cut down on idle time.
 That kind of time could allow you to fit in additional money-earning projects, work on new skills, or give yourself some much-needed downtime.

 HoneyBook Provides All-in-One Time Tracking for Freelancers

 The HoneyBook Time Tracker can accelerate the accounting aspect of your client relationship thanks to automatic or manual time tracking for projects.
-Once time is tracked, the tool will calculate cost and pair with your HoneyBook Invoicing tool to create and send invoices with the exact amount required based on the agreed-upon rate for each client.
+Once time is tracked, the tool will calculate billable hours and pair with your HoneyBook Invoicing tool to create and send online invoices with the exact amount required based on the agreed-upon rate for each client.